When you realize that a large shrub or tree was planted in the wrong spot in your landscape what would you do?

 Are you experiencing one of those “oops!” moments when you realize that a large tree was planted in the wrong spot in your garden?
 The best way to avoid these moments is obviously to plan from the start.
 Before planting anything, we recommend that you try to visualize your landscape and install plants that suit your future needs.
 Like, how big will that small tree or shrub you just brought home from the garden centre get when it reaches maturity?

 Sometimes, no matter how carefully you plan, a large tree or shrub needs to be removed from its current location.
-Fortunately, there are professionals you can hire with the equipment and knowledge to do the job.
+Fortunately, there are professionals you can hire with the equipment and knowledge of transplanting trees to do the job.